I co-authored a book called "The Knowledge Map of SRE."

 • 8.1.2 Conway's Law and the Reverse Conway Strategy

-• 8.1.3 Summary of the importance of organizational structure in SRE
+• 8.1.3 Summary of the Importance of Organizational Structure in SRE

 • 8.2.1 Team Topology

-• 8.2.2 SRE's place in the team topology
+• 8.2.2 Positioning of SREs within the team topology

 • 8.2.3 SRE and Team Topology

-• 8.3 SRE Organizational Patterns
+• 8.3 Organizational Patterns of SREs

 • 8.3.1 Three organizational patterns

-• 8.3.2 SRE Organization Allocation
+• 8.3.2 Deployment of SRE Organization

 • 8.3.3 Summary of SRE organizational patterns